 Care plans are a way to strategically approach and streamline the nursing process.
-They also enable effective communication in a nursing team.
-This guide will help you understand the fundamentals of nursing care plans and how to create them, step by step.
-We’ll also outline best practices to keep in mind and provide you with a nursing care plan sample that you can download and print.
+They also facilitate effective communication in a nursing team.
+Let’s review the fundamentals of a nursing care plan and how to create one, step by step.
+We’ll outline best practices and provide you with a nursing care plan example that you can download and print.

 Table of Contents